Visitor Guidelines

 • Children under 16 must be supervised by a non-patient adult at all times.
 For safety reasons, visitors may not be permitted in exam/procedure rooms.

-• Masks are recommended for clinic visits.
+• Masks are optional for clinic visits.

 • Please speak with your care team about any special circumstances before coming to your appointment.